John O. Brennan: Security clearance revocation

 In an extensive interview on August 17, Brennan responded to Trump's decision to remove his security clearance, expressing alarm for the nation's national security in the statement:

 [the country] is in a crisis in terms of what Mr. Trump has done and is liable to do.
 Are the Republicans on the Hill who have given him a pass – are they going to wait for a disaster to happen before they actually find their backbones and spines to speak up against somebody who clearly, clearly, is not carrying out his responsibilities with any sense of purpose and common sense from the standpoint of national security?

 On August 19, Brennan told the host of NBC's Meet the Press that he was considering legal action to prevent Trump from doing the same to others.

 On May 25, 2019, The New York Times reported that the administration had never followed through on the bureaucratic process to revoke Brennan's clearance as the attempt was "hampered by aides who slow-rolled the president and by Justice Department officials who fought Mr. Trump, warning he was jeopardizing national security".

+On January 20, 2025, Trump signed an executive order revoking the security clearances of Brennan and 50 other former intelligence officials who had signed a 2020 letter suggesting that emails from Hunter Biden's laptop had "all the classic earmarks of a Russian information operation."
+Brennan called the executive order "bizarre" and said Trump had "misrepresented the facts" about the letter's contents.

+In September 2025, Axios reported that a Justice Department criminal investigation into Brennan had been complicated after Director of National Intelligence Tulsi Gabbard revoked the security clearances of potential witnesses.
+According to administration officials, the witnesses were key to prosecutors' efforts to prove that Brennan had improperly influenced a 2017 intelligence assessment about Russian interference and allegedly lied about it to Congress in 2023.
+Brennan denied any wrongdoing.

 Durham investigation

 In March 2019, attorney general Bill Barr appointed United States Attorney for the District of Connecticut John Durham to investigate the origins of the FBI Crossfire Hurricane investigation into Russian interference in the 2016 elections, which involved some Trump associates.
 In December 2019, The New York Times reported that Durham was specifically scrutinizing Brennan's role.
 Durham interviewed Brennan for eight hours on August 21, 2020, after which a Brennan advisor said Durham told Brennan he was not a subject or target of a criminal investigation, but rather a witness to events.

+In 2026, the Justice Department investigation into Brennan expanded beyond allegations concerning him to examine potential criminal conduct by other former government officials involved in investigations of Donald Trump.